 Pick your surface carefully.
 There is always the chance a stored pen is going to leak.
-If you put your pens into a container that you love or lay them on top of important papers or a favorite fabric, there’s a good chance it will end up ink-stained.
+If you put your pens into a container that you love or lay them on top of important papers or a favorite fabric, there’s a good chance they will end up ink-stained.

 2. How to Store Ballpoint Pens

-I recently gave The Groot Pen Holder to my daughter for her birthday and she loves it.
-My wife however can’t live without her mobile phone and wouldn’t be without her combined pen and phone holder.
+I recently gave The Groot Pen Holder to my daughter for her birthday, and she loves it.
+My wife, however, can’t live without her mobile phone and wouldn’t be without her combined pen and phone holder.